Categories: Financial Analysis

 Cash Budget pattern of financing

-[Cash Budget pattern of financing seasonal productions like sugar, tea and construction activities]
+[Cash Budget pattern of financing seasonal productions like sugar, tea, and construction activities]

 Illustration:

-The pattern of calculation of working capital requirement of a unit is illustrated in the following chart.
+The pattern of calculation of the working capital requirement of a unit is illustrated in the following chart.

 (‘00000 omitted)